MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-connector.md

 * Purchase index quota for your organization, to learn more see: [Licensing requirements and pricing](licensing.md).

-* Identify connections that have some items which you didn't want to index.
+* Identify connections that have some items that you didn't want to index.
 To update this connection, you must delete and create a new connection with a data source exclusion filter to exclude the items you don't want to index anymore.

 * Permanently delete one or more connections.